Healthy Meal Prep: 5 Foods for a (Much!) Easier WeekArticle posted in: Diet & Nutrition

 On the South Beach Diet, one cup of bell peppers is considered one Non-Starchy Vegetable serving.

 Not a fan of red bell peppers?
 Feel free to prep any of your favorites in a similar manner.
 Snap peas and cherry or grape tomatoes all make for easy and nutritious noshing.
-We also love cucumber slices at snack time.
+We also love cucumber slices as a healthy snack.

 Low in calories and carbohydrates, and naturally fat- and cholesterol-free, cucumbers provide you with body-boosting Vitamin K and Vitamin C. With their high water content, cucumbers also provide a dose of hydration with every crunch.
 Cucumbers are a great food source to pair with cheese instead of crackers, which are often packed with excess calories and sodium.